xinam-is-not-a-miner/GravityCoin/doc/build-unix.md

 Security
 --------
-To help make your hexxcoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your GravityCoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with: